Northminster Presbyterian Church has a Stewardship Committee, but really we are all stewards.

 Stewardship underlies all the decisions we make about our church.
 What programs can we have?
 How much staff can we support?
 What mission programs can we support?

-Northminster is entering an exciting time.
-We have a new Senior Pastor and the church has a palpable sense of renewed energy, alive with activity, ministery, and mission.
-We ask that as you think about your pledge for 2016, you consider the impact stewardship will have on our church — on our people, our programs and our facilities.
+It is an exciting time at Northminster.
+The church has a palpable sense of renewed energy, alive with activity, ministery, and mission.
+We ask that as you think about your pledge you consider the impact stewardship will have on our church — on our people, our programs and our facilities.

 To grow our programs and mission, we need to expand our pledge income.
 In that regard we are no different from most organizations.
 What’s different is why we do it: to provide a place for all to grow in their relationship with Christ and, through that relationship, to serve others.